Obtain Your ISO 9001 Certification with Integrated Compliance Solutions

-- Step 2: Conduct a gap analysis to identify which parts of the new standard are not currently met by your organisation.
-This will allow you to pinpoint the next steps to take to fulfil the updated requirements.
+- Step 2: Conduct a gap analysis to identify which parts of the new standard are not currently being met by your organisation.
+This will help you to pinpoint the next steps needed to fulfil the updated requirements.

 - Step 3: Develop an implementation plan for your business.

 - Step 4: Ensure you are communicating with all employees and stakeholders regarding their role in transitioning to the new standard.
 Appropriate ISO training should be provided for necessary parties.